patternfly/patternfly-react/packages/patternfly-4/react-integration/README.md

 ## Running the demo app

-Run the following command from the `packages/patternfly-4/react-integration/demo-app-ts` directory to launch the demo app:
+Run the following command from the root directory to launch the demo app:

 `yarn start:demo-app`